Khan/gae_mini_profiler/README.md

 ## <a name="bonus">Bonus</a>

 gae_mini_profiler is currently in production use at Khan Academy (http://khanacademy.org).
 If you make find good use of it elsewhere, be sure to let me know.

+## <a name="faq">FAQ</a>

+1. I added the profiler middleware in my appengine_config.py file, and I'm seeing recursive profiling strangeness.

+    Don't add the profiler middleware in your appengine_config.py file ;).
+Add it in your main() or wherever you call run_wsgi_app or its equivalent.

+2. I had my appstats_RECORD_FRACTION variable set to 0.1, which means only 10% of my queries where getting profiles generated.
+This meant that most of the time gae_mini_profiler was failing with a javascript error, because the appstats variable was null.

+    So, if you are using appengine_config.py to customize Appstats behavior you should add this to the top of your "appstats_should_record" method.

+    def appstats_should_record(env):
+        from gae_mini_profiler.config import should_profile
+        if should_profile(env):
+            return True